Are you also wondering what is a QR code or how do QR codes work?

 For every technological advancement introduced to society, the struggles of understanding its uses and basic concepts are first to occur, right?

 How can people be able to know how a thing works?
-Just like the introduction of QR codes in the new normal society, you may be thinking, how do this smart-tech actually works?
+Just like the introduction of QR codes in the new normal society, you may be thinking, how do these QR codes actually works?

-If you are only beginning to understand the basic works of a QR code, here is the beginner’s ultimate guide in knowing QR codes.
+If you are only beginning to understand the basic works of a QR code, here is a QR code guide for beginner’s to know more about QR codes.